 Bechtel National Inc.

 Amentum, formerly known as AECOM, has more than 36 years of experience with the U.S. chemical weapons elimination program, serving as prime contractor at the following chemical agent disposal facilities: Pine Bluff, Arkansas; Umatilla, Oregon; Anniston, Alabama; Tooele, Utah; and Johnston Atoll, located 825 miles southwest of Hawaii.
-Amentum is operating and will close the Blue Grass and Pueblo, Colorado, chemical agent destruction facilities.
+Along with other companies, Amentum operated and will close the Blue Grass and Pueblo, Colorado, chemical agent destruction facilities.
 The company provides a full range of science, engineering, construction and operating services in 14 major markets.

 Battelle Memorial Institute

-As one of the world’s largest private independent research and development companies, Battelle develops and commercializes technology for a wide variety of industry and government customers.
-From creating novel coatings for undersea vessels, designing non-lethal weapons for law enforcement, devising airborne sensors that assess the integrity of river levees, to operating state-of-the-art laboratories at two U.S. chemical agent disposal facilities, Battelle has completed more than 5,000 projects for 1,300 customers.
-Key areas of expertise include environmental technology, defense systems, agrifood, medical products, pharmaceuticals and energy.
+As one of the world’s largest private independent research and development companies, Battelle develops and commercializes technology for a variety of industry and government customers.
+From creating novel coatings for undersea vessels, designing non-lethal weapons for law enforcement, and devising airborne sensors that assess the integrity of river levees, to currently operating state-of-the-art laboratories at two U.S. chemical agent disposal facilities, Battelle has completed more than 5,000 projects for 1,300 customers.
+Battelle’s key areas of expertise include environmental technology, defense systems, agrifood, medical products, pharmaceuticals and energy.

 GP Strategies Corporation

-Founded in 1966, GP Strategies is one of the few truly global performance improvement companies in the world.
-Serving more than 16 industries, GP Strategies provides sales and technical training, eLearning solutions, management consulting and engineering services.
-For more than 28 years, GP Strategies has operated the Chemical Demilitarization Training Facility located at Aberdeen Proving Ground, Maryland, to provide specific courses in chemical demilitarization operations such as laboratory operations, maintenance, emergency response and toxic-area monitoring for all U.S. chemical agent disposal facilities.
-Additionally, GP Strategies has provided services at the following chemical agent disposal facilities: Pine Bluff, Arkansas; Umatilla, Oregon; Anniston, Alabama; Tooele, Utah; Newport, Indiana; Aberdeen, Maryland; Pueblo, Colorado; and Johnston Atoll.
+Founded in 1966, GP Strategies is a global performance improvement company, providing sales and technical training, eLearning solutions, management consulting and engineering services.
+For more than 28 years, GP Strategies operated the Chemical Demilitarization Training Facility at Aberdeen Proving Ground, Maryland, offering courses in chemical demilitarization, laboratory operations, maintenance, emergency response and toxic-area monitoring.
+Additionally, GP Strategies has provided services at chemical agent disposal facilities in Pine Bluff, Arkansas; Umatilla, Oregon; Anniston, Alabama; Tooele, Utah; Newport, Indiana; Aberdeen, Maryland; Pueblo, Colorado; and Johnston Atoll.